 The most common sign of diabetes is…

 That’s right.
 Nothing.
 The reason that doctors need to test for diabetes (and people need to demand it), is that most people have no idea that they have it.
-This regular testing is most important in people at the highest risk of developing diabetes.
+This regular testing is most important in people at the highest risk of developing type 2 diabetes mellitus.

 Some early signs that you may have prediabetes or diabetes, includes: